UKAEA and leading universities unite to embed fusion robotics into engineering education

 Fuelling fusion: Building the workforce for 2030

-The UK’s fusion ambitions can only be realised with a skilled and growing workforce.
-It’s estimated that 2,000–3,000 new professionals will be needed by 2030 to meet sector demands.
+The UK’s fusion ambitions need a skilled and growing workforce – an estimated 2,000 to 3,000 new professionals by 2030 to meet sector demands.
 UKAEA is addressing this through the FOSTER programme.

 Interested in collaborating?